Getters and Setters in Python

 - Use the

-decorator for a more Pythonic approach. - Define only getter methods for read-only attributes.
+@propertydecorator for a more Pythonic approach. - Define only getter methods for read-only attributes.

 Conclusion

-decorator, they ensure data validation, protect sensitive attributes, and provide a cleaner interface for accessing and modifying class attributes.
+Getters and setters are essential for encapsulation in object-oriented programming.
+Whether using traditional methods or the @property decorator, they ensure data validation, protect sensitive attributes, and provide a cleaner interface for accessing and modifying class attributes.